whbak/whbak/README.md

 - 🌱 I started using GitHub for pushing ...
 Cyclic & Github

-I am a certified Full Stack Developer PHP and a Laravel 8 fan.
+I am a PHP, JavaScript and Laravel 8 fan.
 My hobbies are motorcycling, fitness, scuba diving and my two private websites.

 If you would like to view code of my projects, please do.